 About Winter Park, Florida

-Winter Park has a beautiful downtown area (Park Avenue), which features many great restaurants, shops and museums.
-Winter Park has beautiful tree covered cobblestone streets, and plush parks, Central Park on Park Avenue being the most popular.
-Some of the most sought after homes in all of the Central Florida can be found near Park Avenue, and along the the shores of the Winter Park Chain of Lakes.
+Winter Park has a beautiful downtown area (Park Avenue), which features many great restaurants, shops, and museums.
+Winter Park has beautiful tree-covered cobblestone streets, and plush parks, Central Park on Park Avenue being the most popular.
+Some of the most sought-after homes in all of Central Florida can be found near Park Avenue and along the shores of the Winter Park Chain of Lakes.

 In addition, the downtown shopping district has begun to spread west on New England Avenue as developers build posh apartments and retail stores in previously blighted areas.
 On the south end of Park Avenue is the Charles Hosmer Morse Museum of American Art, showcasing the world’s largest collection of Tiffany glass.
 Each Christmas a set of priceless, holiday-themed Tiffany windows are moved to Central Park, where they’re displayed as part of the city’s seasonal festivities.
 Several blocks farther west is Winter Park Village, a red hot retail and entertainment center on U.S. 17-92.
 New condominiums are available in the Village, which attracts a generally younger crowd than Park Avenue and has emerged as one of Central Florida’s most popular see-and-be-seen destinations.
 Year-round the city is alive with festivals and special events, from the Sidewalk Art Festival, drawing more than 250,000 guests each spring, to the Exotic Car Show and assorted celebrations in Central Park.